Sjord/Sjord.github.io/_posts/2023-03-09-identifiers-uuid-ulid-security.md

 #### German tank problem

-In the Second World War, the allies made a statistical estimate of the number of tanks the Germans produced.
+Here's an anekdote about how identifiers expose sensitive information.
+In the Second World War, the allies [made a statistical estimate](https://en.wikipedia.org/wiki/German_tank_problem#Historical_example_of_the_problem) of the number of tanks the Germans produced.
 Some sources claim that tanks were simply numbered sequentially, but this was not the case.
 Tank parts came from different manufacturers, and these manufacturers had different numbering schemes.
 However, many parts of the tanks were numbered.
 The allies had captured two Panther tanks.
 Each tank had 48 bogie wheels, supporting the tank treads.
 These bogie wheels were numbered with the mold number from the factory.
 This way, the number of available molds could be estimated, which in turn could be used to estimate the rate of tank production.

 ## Other considerations